couchbaselabs/docs-ng/content/couchbase-manual-2.2/administration-tasks.markdown

 ###Providing XDCR Advanced Settings

 As of Couchbase Server 2.2+, when you create a new replication, you can also provide internal settings and choose the protocol used for replication at the destination cluster.
-For earlier versions of Couchbase Server, these internal settings were only available via the REST-API, see [Changing Internal XDCR Settings](#couchbase-admin-restapi-xdcr-change-settings).
+For earlier versions of Couchbase Server, these internal settings were only available via the REST API, see [Changing Internal XDCR Settings](#couchbase-admin-restapi-xdcr-change-settings).

-If you change want the replication protocol for an existing XDCR replication, you need to delete the replication, then re-create the replication with your preference.
+If you want to change the replication protocol for an existing XDCR replication, you need to delete the replication and then re-create the replication with your preference.

-1. In the `Create Replication` panel, click `Advanced Settings`.
+1. In the Create Replication panel, click **Advanced settings**.
-    Additional options appear in the panel.

      ![](images/create_rep_xdcr_advance2.2.png)

-2. The `XDCR Protocol` defaults to Version 2.
-However, if you are using Couchbase Server 2.2 or later, select Version 1.
-You can also change this setting via the REST-API for XDCR internal settings we provide above or in Couchbase Server 2.2+, you can use  [`couchbase-cli` Tool](#couchbase-admin-cli-xmem").
+2. Under Advanced settings, choose an XDCR Protocol version.

+	Beginning with Couchbase Server 2.2, the XDCR Protocol defaults to version 2.

-    - Version 1 - uses the REST protocol for replication.
+	* Version 1 uses the REST protocol for replication.
 This increases XDCR throughput at destination clusters.
+If you use the Elasticsearch plugin, which depends on XDCR, use version 1.

-    - Version 2 - uses memcached REST protocol for replication.
-If you use the Elasticsearch plugin which depends on XDCR, you must use this protocol.
+	* Version 2 uses memcached REST protocol for replication.
+It is is a high-performance mode that directly uses the memcached protocol on destination nodes.
+Use version 2 when setting up a new replication with Couchbase Server 2.2 or later.

+	You can also change this setting via the REST API for XDCR internal settings or the  [`couchbase-cli` Tool](#couchbase-admin-cli-xmem").

-    See also, [XDCR Behavior and Limitations](#couchbase-admin-tasks-xdcr-functionality) and for more information on Elasticsearch, see
+	For more information about XDCR, see [XDCR Behavior and Limitations](#couchbase-admin-tasks-xdcr-functionality).
+For more information about Elasticsearch, see
     [Couchbase Elasticsearch Guide](http://docs.couchbase.com/couchbase-elastic-search/).

 3. Provide any changes for internal XDCR settings.
 You can also change these settings plus additional internal settings via the REST API.

-    How you adjust these variables differs based on what whether you want to perform uni-directional or bi-directional replication between clusters.
+    How you adjust these variables differs based on what whether you want to perform unidirectional or bidirectional replication between clusters.
 Other factors for consideration include intensity of read/write operations on your clusters, the rate of disk persistence on your destination cluster, and your system environment.
 Changing these parameters will impact performance of your clusters